dreyou/pgspace/README.md

 I choose to use pgpool to control backends and run promote procedure.

-Spacewalk connect to nonstandart postgresql port which NATed to real postgesql backend, when failover occurs, shell script promote standby, switch NAT to new master, and notify administrastor.
+Spacewalk connect to nonstandart postgresql port which NATed to real postgesql backend, when failover occurs shell script promote standby server, switch NAT to new master and notify administrator.

-##Usage:
+##Usage

 Install VirtualBox or libvirt/qemu